codefellows/seattle-301d43/10-functional-programming/README.md

 ## Daily Plan
 <!-- Below is a template.
 Please delete, change, update as you see fit... -->
 - Notes:
-  - All the things are awesome!
+  - Be kind to Partner Power Hour presenters.
+Stay the whole time.
+  - This week was hard.
+How are y'all doing?
+  - Today is a review/hodgepodge day.

 - Code Review
 - New Material